dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

 > containing the following, where you replace with the actual installation path and
 > update the version number if necessary:

-So here is the updated JSON file
+So here is the updated JSON file, nominally for "release 6.2.0" although we are working with the

 ```
 {